googleworkspace/google-chat-samples/apps-script/incident-response-app-auth/README.md

 The service account appears on the service account page.
 Next, create a private key for the service account.

 ##### 4.2.1 Create a private key
 > This example uses an exported service account key for simplicity's sake.
-Exporting a private key is not
-> recommended in production because it shouldn't be stored in an insecure location, such as source control.
 > [!WARNING]
-> This example uses an exported service account key for simplicity's sake.
-Exporting a private key is not recommended in production because it shouldn't be stored in an insecure location, such as source control.
+> Exporting a private key is not recommended in production because it shouldn't be stored in an insecure location, such as source control.
 > To learn more about secure service account implementations and best practices, see [Choose when to use service accounts](https://cloud.google.com/iam/docs/best-practices-service-accounts#choose-when-to-use).

 To create and download a private key for the service account, follow these steps: